 Exam Board: AQA

-The practical aspect of the course is complimented written analysis of artists and their work focusing on the wider issues they explore.
-The students also show a high level of critical analysis when discussing their own work explaining their themes in a mature and creative manner.
+- The practical aspect of the course is complimented written analysis of artists and their work focusing on the wider issues they explore.
+The students will also learn to show a high level of critical analysis when discussing their own work explaining their themes in a mature and creative manner.

 Externally Set Assignment

-Students must then complete a 15 hours examination final piece under examination conditions.
+Students must then complete a 15-hour examination final piece, under examination conditions.
 At the end of the exam all work must be submitted for final assessment.